CANDYlaboratory/candylab.github.io/_pages/about.md

 <strong>July 2026</strong><br>
 🦒🦒 Tracy has joined the lab as an undergraduate research assistant!
 She is a rising senior at UC Irvine, majoring in cognitive science and data science.

-🦒🦒 Tracy has joined the lab as an undergraduate research assistant!
-She is a rising senior at UC Irvine, majoring in cognitive science and data science.

 <strong>June 2026</strong><br>
 🥳 Abigail has been admitted to the medical school at Sorbonne University in Paris!
 Congrats!